 - The draining outlet closing mechanism can cause discomfort.

-- Increased risk of the draining outlet closing mechanism to give way and spilling the contents of the pouch.
+- Increased risk of the draining outlet closing mechanism to give way and spill the contents of the pouch.

 Although drainable ostomy systems do not require frequent changing, it is important to know and identify potential problems that can occur around the stoma.
 Some of these are:

-- Fungal or bacterial infection of the hair roots of the skin (folliculitis).
+- Skin irritation, inflammation, and stripping.
+Fungal or bacterial infection of the hair roots of the skin (folliculitis).

 - Stomal bruises